Rhyzs/Rhyzs/README.md

 - 💬 Ask me about **Javascript Related Projects**

-- 📫 How to reach me **There's a link of my website in my profile.**
+- 📫 How to reach me? **There's a link of my website in my profile.**

 - ⚡ Fun fact **I think i have severe depression, and anxiety.**